LaneSawyerT/charlixcx-merch/TESTING.md

    ### Found
    - There seems to be an issue with webhooks in Stripe and the email confirmation after an order sends occasionally but not always.
 I'm not sure how to fix that.
    - There are performance issues as shown in the lighthouse screenshots and it seems that the Stripe/Cloudinary make the web page load a bit slow.
-   - On mobile the phone number on the footer is blackened because it perceives it as a number to call.
+   - On mobile the phone number on the footer is blackened because it perceives it as a number to call and will be difficult for users to see.